sharils/ncut-book-store/story/features/student-order.markdown

 Student Order Listing
 ---------------------
 We need to allow a student to see all orders he has.
+A clerk can see all student orders students have submitted.

 This page must pass the W3C Markup Validation Service. http://validator.w3.org/